sylabs/singularity/e2e/README.md

 `e2e.AsSubtest(tt.name)` as one of the functional options to RunSingularity()).
 This is important, because otherwise Go would end up affixing a running counter to the main test name, which would make test logs a lot less informative as far as where test failures have/haven't occurred.
+Subtest names should strike a balance between clearly representing what the subtest does, on the one hand, and brevity, on the other.
+Brevity is important here because, as can be seen in the examples [below](#common-pitfalls), full test names can get rather long once the names of nested subsets are all spelled out.

 Anything that can be passed in a functional argument to RunSingularity() can be part of the struct type we define.
 The following is the actionCompat() test from